spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 - [Planning](../run/proposed.md#planning), which calculates the changes;
 - [Applying](../run/tracked.md#applying), which makes the actual changes;

 In this model, only the [_Applying_](../run/tracked.md#applying) phase makes any actual changes to your resources and your state and needs the credentials that support it.
 Yet frequently, the practice is to pass the same credentials to all stages.
 The reason for that is either the lack of awareness or - more often - the limitations in the tooling.
-Depending on your flow, this may be a potential security issue because even if you [manually review every job](../run/tracked.md#approval-flow) before it reaches the [_Applying_](../run/tracked.md#applying) stage, [the Planning phase can do a lot of damage](https://alex.kaskaso.li/post/terraform-plan-rce).
+Depending on your flow, this may be a potential security issue because even if you [manually review every job](../run/tracked.md#approval-flow) before it reaches the [_Applying_](../run/tracked.md#applying) stage, [the Planning phase can do a lot of damage](https://alex.kaskaso.li/post/terraform-plan-rce){: rel="nofollow"}.

 Spacelift supports a more security-conscious approach by allowing users to define variables that are passed to read (in practice, everything except for [Applying](../run/tracked.md#applying)) and write stages.
 By default, we pass an environment variable to all stages, but prefixes can be used to change the default behavior.

 An environment variable whose name starts with the _ro\__ prefix is only passed to read stages but not to the write ([_Applying_](../run/tracked.md#applying)) stage.
 On the other hand, an environment variable whose name starts with the _wo\__ prefix is only passed to the write ([_Applying_](../run/tracked.md#applying)) stage but not to the read ones.

 Combining the two prefixes makes it easy to create flows that limit the exposure of admin credentials to the code that has been thoroughly reviewed.
-The example below uses a `GITHUB_TOKEN` environment variable used by the [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs) variable split into two separate environment variables:
+The example below uses a `GITHUB_TOKEN` environment variable used by the [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs){: rel="nofollow"} variable split into two separate environment variables:

 ![](../../assets/screenshots/Environment_·_Bacon_bacon.png)